 - If you wish to fill out a Reading Room Application before you come, feel free to print off a copy and have it ready when you arrive, or submit one via the online form.
 Application forms are also available in the Reading Room.

 - Other policies you may wish to consult regarding the usage of Wade Center materials:

 Please let us know if you have any additional questions or need further assistance planning your research visit.

 Want to learn more about conducting archival research?
-Click on the "Using Archives" icon to access the guide Using Archives: A Guide to Effective Research written by Laura Schmidt, Wade Center archivist.
+Click on the "Using Archives" badge to access the guide Using Archives: A Guide to Effective Research written by Laura Schmidt, Wade Center archivist.